ssyram/charon/Charon Development Tutorial (with Monomorphization Goals).md

 ### 4.5 The Dangerous Backdoor

-In fact, besides using `enqueue` to wait for subsequent processing in the loop of the `translate_crate::translate` function, there is a **very dangerous** backdoor shortcut: the `charon_driver::translate::translate_items::get_or_translate` function.
+In fact, besides using `enqueue` to wait for subsequent processing in the loop of the `translate_crate::translate` function, there is a **dangerous** backdoor shortcut: the `charon_driver::translate::translate_items::get_or_translate` function.

 This function will directly translate a given CharonId and return its **definition result**, rather than just registering and waiting for subsequent translation like `register_and_enqueue` does (which only returns the CharonID).
-The benefit is that you can **directly obtain the actual content of other definitions rather than just referencing their IDs** during the Translate stage.
+The benefit is that one can **directly obtain the actual content of other definitions rather than just referencing their IDs** during the Translate stage.

-However, this operation is **inherently very dangerous** because it can easily lead to circular translation in some code paths, triggering infinite recursion.
+However, this operation is **inherently dangerous** because it may somehow lead to circular translation in some code paths.

-Generally speaking, the correct approach should be to use `register_and_enqueue` to register and wait for subsequent translation, rather than directly calling `get_or_translate` for immediate translation.
+Generally speaking, the recommended approach should be to use `register_and_enqueue` to register and wait for subsequent translation, rather than directly calling `get_or_translate` for immediate translation.
 Also, if further translation is needed, it should be done as a pass in the transform stage after all translation is complete, rather than directly during the translate stage.

-> For example, when calculating the metadata type of a type pointer, you should obtain the type's definition to know whether it's a DST and whether it has a metadata type.
+> For example, when calculating the metadata type of a type pointer, one should obtain the type's definition to know whether it's a DST and whether it has a metadata type.
 My design for this calculation is to place a Placeholder hint during the translate stage, then replace all PlaceHolders in a pass during the transform stage, rather than directly calling `get_or_translate` for translation during the translate stage.

 ## 5. In-Depth Analysis of the translate Module